 It’s important to understand that unless a cannabis strain is stabilized and certified, its name isn’t a reliable indicator of what you should expect from it, or that its effect will be consistent with the same product over time.

 Scientifically speaking, we can’t yet match specific cannabis strains as proven treatments for specific conditions.
 All we have is the ability to say that “some strains works for some people, suffering from some conditions.”
 That makes having stabilized strains with predictable and consistent biochemical characteristics crucial for successfully using the trial and error method.

 The Trial and Error Method

 So how can you put all of that together to actually use the trial and error method to find the right cannabis strain?

 First, take a look at what science has to say about the symptoms or condition you want to treat.
 (You can find much of that research by looking up your condition here on The Cannigma.)
 For example, if the research says that CBD is very effective for seizures, you should look for strains that are high in CBD as opposed to high-THC strains.
 The same goes for research into terpenes.

 Following that logic, if the research says full-spectrum CBD is more effective for epilepsy compared to products with isolated cannabinoids (which it does), you should aim for high-CBD, full-spectrum cannabis products.

-By following these steps, and basing your choice on what science knows (as frustratingly little as that might be), on other users’ experience, and by sticking to stabilized chemovars, you’re improving the odds of finding a product that meets your expectations — and since it’s stable, keeps working for years to come.
+By following these steps, and basing your choice on what science knows (as frustratingly little as that might be), on other users’ experiences, and by sticking to stabilized chemovars, you’re improving the odds of finding a product that meets your expectations — for now, and for years to come.